The Body Snatcher (1945 film): Development

 The Body Snatcher was one of three films that Boris Karloff made with producer Val Lewton at RKO Radio Pictures from 1945 to 1946, the other two being Isle of the Dead (1945) and Bedlam (1946).
 In a 1946 interview with Louis Berg of the Los Angeles Times, Karloff discussed his reasons for leaving Universal Pictures and working with Lewton.
-He said that, while his appearance in Universal's Frankenstein in 1931 had made him a star, he felt the franchise had run its course, calling the most recent installment, House of Frankenstein (1944), a "monster clambake", as it featured Frankenstein's monster, Count Dracula, the Wolf Man, and a hunchback.
+He said that while his appearance in Universal's Frankenstein in 1931 had made him a star, he felt the franchise had run its course, calling the most recent installment, House of Frankenstein (1944), a "monster clambake", as it featured Frankenstein's monster, Count Dracula, the Wolf Man, and a hunchback.
 Though the film performed well at the box office, Karloff found it ridiculous and decided not to renew his contract, crediting Lewton as "the man who rescued him from the living dead and restored, so to speak, his soul".

 Lewton had British screenwriter Philip MacDonald adapt Robert Louis Stevenson's 1884 short story "The Body Snatcher" for the screen, enlarging the role to be played by Karloff.
 Lewton also worked on the screenplay, writing under the pen name of "Carlos Keith".
-When it was suggested that the casting of Bela Lugosi might add marquee value to the film, he signed a deal with RKO, and Lewton and MacDonald wrote the small role of Joseph for him.
+When the casting of Bela Lugosi was suggested to possibly add marquee value to the film, he signed a deal with RKO, and Lewton and MacDonald wrote the small role of Joseph for him.
 The Body Snatcher was the last film to feature both Karloff and Lugosi.

 Robert Wise, a longtime film editor at RKO, was assigned to direct the film.
 He had previously worked with Lewton as the replacement director of The Curse of the Cat People (1944), which had fallen behind schedule, and the director of Mademoiselle Fifi (1944).

 Filming

 Principal photography for the film took place between October 25 and November 17, 1944.
-During filming, there was tension between Lewton and executive producer Jack J. Gross, who sent Lewton into production with what Lewton felt was a small budget.
+During filming, tension arose between Lewton and executive producer Jack J. Gross, who sent Lewton into production with what Lewton felt was a small budget.